molaux/mysql-workbench-schema-exporter/README.md

   * `generateExtendableEntityWithSingleInheritance`

-    Wether or not to use Doctrine Single Inheritance for `generateExtendableEntity` (old MWB fashion).
+    Wether or not to use Doctrine Single Inheritance for `generateExtendableEntity` (old MWBE way).

     Default is `false`.